Surgical FAQ's

 What You Need to Know Before Your Pet's Upcoming Surgery

-Today's modern anesthetic monitoring, including blood pressure, oxygen levels, respiratory rate, heart rate and rhythm, has made surgery much safer than in the past.
-At Arden Animal Hospital, we always recommend doing a thorough pre- anesthetic physical exam and blood work-up prior to any anesthetic procedure to help decrease the risks of anesthesia.
+Today's modern anesthetic monitoring, including blood pressure, oxygen levels, respiratory rate, heart rate, and rhythm, has made surgery much safer than in the past.
+At Arden Animal Hospital, we always recommend doing a thorough pre-anesthetic physical exam and blood work-up prior to any anesthetic procedure to help decrease the risks of anesthesia.

-Blood work is an important part of the pre-anesthetic work up that we recommend.
+Blood work is an important part of the pre-anesthetic workup that we recommend.
 Our veterinarians use the blood work results to determine whether or not your pet's liver and kidneys can handle ( metabolize) the anesthetic safely and effectively.
-If there is an issue found with your pet's blood work, our veterinarian's can advise you on the risks and together you can develop a sound treatment plan which may or may not include going forward with the planned anesthetic procedure.
+If there is an issue found with your pet's blood work, our veterinarians can advise you on the risks, and together you can develop a sound treatment plan which may or may not include going forward with the planned anesthetic procedure.

-In addition to blood work, sometimes our veterinarians will want additional blood tests such as echocardiograms(heart) or x-rays before surgery as well.
+In addition to blood work, our veterinarians may also recommend additional tests, such as echocardiograms (of the heart) or x-rays, before surgery.

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
-Pain medications are highly recommended after most surgery to make sure that your pet remains comfortable during recovery time.
+Pain medications are highly recommended after most surgeries to make sure that your pet remains comfortable during recovery time.

 For dogs, we may recommend an oral anti-inflammatory the day after surgery and for several days after to lessen the discomfort and swelling.
 The cost of the medication varies, depending on the size of your dog.

-When you drop your pet off in the morning for surgery, we will need to 15-20 minutes to fill out the necessary paperwork.
+When you drop your pet off in the morning for surgery, we will need 15-20 minutes to fill out the necessary paperwork.

-When you pick up your pet after surgery we will need about 15-20 minutes to go over your pet's discharge paperwork and home care needs.
+When you pick up your pet after surgery, we will need about 15-20 minutes to go over your pet's discharge paperwork and home care needs.

-We will call you the night before your scheduled surgery appointment to confirm your morning drop off time and to answer any questions you might have.
+We will call you the night before your scheduled surgery appointment to confirm your morning drop-off time and to answer any questions you might have.
 In the meantime, please don't hesitate to call us with any questions about your pet's health or surgery.